Darien II: Aliya Bet

 In May 1940 the ship was purchased in Piraeus by Moshe Agami and Shmarya Zameret for $40,000.
 Zameret, who was a U.S. citizen, was the registered owner, and renamed the ship Darien II, still registered under the Panamanian flag.
 Both men were members of Mossad LeAliyah Bet, a branch of Haganah that organised illegal Jewish emigration from Europe to the British Mandate of Palestine.
-They planned to take the Darien II to a port in Yugoslavia to rescue 822 Jews from Poland, Germany and Austria, who had attempted to leave Europe in the ship Uranus via the Danube, but had been stranded at Kladovo on the Romanian/Yugoslav border.
+They planned to take the Darien II to Sulina, a port in Romania to rescue 822 Jews from Poland, Germany and Austria, who had attempted to leave Europe in the ship Uranus via the Danube, but had been stranded at Kladovo on the Romanian/Yugoslav border.
 This plan was abandoned after the entry of Italy into the war in June 1940 made entering the Adriatic too dangerous.

 The ship then became involved in a struggle between two branches of Haganah, one dedicated to bringing Jewish refugees from Europe to Palestine in defiance of British restrictions, and the other actively co-operating with the British Special Operations Executive (SOE) to provide Jewish agents to carry out acts of sabotage and intelligence gathering in enemy territory.
 Various plans were put forward for the ship.
 Eliyahu Golomb suggested using her to simultaneously infiltrate agents and rescue Jewish refugees in Romania.
 Another suggestion was to sink the ship at the mouth of the Danube, blocking the entrance.
 A third plan involved occupying the port of Constanța, Romania, and appears to have received some support from the Royal Navy.
 Eventually the ship was sold to SOE for £15,000 to operate in the Balkans in cooperation with Haganah, though Zameret remained the registered owner and the ship remained under the control of Mossad LeAliyah Bet.